 A rustic, rugged landscape strewn with boulders and dotted with majestic ruins from a bygone era, contrasted with azure blue skies make picturesque Hampi a must-visit for every photographer and traveller.
-From temples, a stone chariot, sculptures and stables, harems and courtesans’ streets to bazaars and royal baths-all these monuments and attractions instil curiosity and awe in the tourists to visit Hampi, a UNESCO World Heritage Site.
-Situated on the banks of Tungabhadra river in Hospet taluka Hampi or Vijayanagar, as known earlier, is spread over a large area covering hills and planes.
+From temples, a stone chariot, sculptures and stables, harems and courtesans’ streets to bazaars and royal baths.
+All these monuments and attractions instill curiosity and awe in the tourists to visit Hampi, a UNESCO World Heritage Site.
+Hampi or Vijayanagar, as known earlier, is situated on the banks of Tungabhadra river in Hospet taluka.
+It is spread over a large area covering hills and planes.

 Our journey began at Bengaluru from where we drove down to Kamlapur.
 We then checked into the KSTDC property late in the evening.
 Since it is difficult to see all of Hampi in one day, we had planned our itinerary and made a list of all that we wanted to see.
-The next morning which was also Diwali, after a simple breakfast of idli sambar, eggs and filter coffee we were introduced to our tour guide Prasad a middle-aged man.
+The next morning was Diwali.
+We had a simple breakfast of idli sambar, eggs and filter coffee.
+Our tour guide Prasad was a middle-aged man.
 He helped us plan our route so that we could cover the major attractions and see as much as possible.

 A lot of people hire bicycles, mopeds or rickshaws and explore Hampi at their own pace.
 We chose to drive down in a cab from our hotel to the Vithala Temple Complex.
 Vithala Temple, constructed in 15th Century AD, is dedicated to Lord Vithala, an incarnation of Lord Vishnu.
 Within large courtyard were several shrines, halls and pavilions.